mostafatouny/awesome-theoretical-computer-science/README.md

 ### Monographs<a name="physics_monographs"></a>
 - [Susskind.
 Three Lectures on Complexity and Black Holes](https://link.springer.com/book/10.1007/978-3-030-45109-7) - Important connections between thermodynamics and complexity are proposed and discussed.
 Pedagogically written, serves as a fundamental introduction to black holes and their complex physical interpretation

+---

+## Philosophy

+### Lecture Notes<a name="philosophy_lecture_notes"></a>
+- [6.893 Philosophy and Theoretical Computer Science.
+MIT](https://stellar.mit.edu/S/course/6/fa11/6.893/index.html) - It examines the relevance of modern theoretical computer science to traditional questions in philosophy, and conversely, what philosophy can contribute to theoretical computer science.
+### Books<a name="philosophy_books"></a>
+- [Knuth.
+Things a Computer Scientist Rarely Talks About](https://web.stanford.edu/group/cslipublications/cslipublications/site/1575863278.shtml) - A general illustration of relations between faith and science.
+- [Floyd & Bokulich.
+Philosophical Explorations of the Legacy of Alan Turing: Turing 100](https://www.springer.com/gp/book/9783319532783) - Turing’s place in the history and philosophy of science.

+### Papers<a name="philosophy_papers"></a>
+- [Aaronson.
+Why Should Philosophers Care About Computational Complexity Theory](https://www.scottaaronson.com/papers/philos.pdf) - It argues that computational complexity theory leads to new perspectives on the nature of mathematical knowledge and other philosophical questions.
+- [Aharonov & Vazirani, Is Quantum Mechanics Falsifiable?
+A Computational Perspective on the Foundations of Quantum Mechanics](https://www.researchgate.net/publication/227171743_Is_Quantum_Mechanics_Falsifiable_A_computational_perspective_on_thefoundations_of_Quantum_Mechanics) - It describes how quantum mechanics can be tested in the limit of high complexity regime by extending the usual scientific paradigm to include.
+- [Walter Dean.
+Computational Complexity Theory and the Philosophy of Mathematics](https://academic.oup.com/philmat/article/27/3/381/5613215) - It highlights the significance of complexity theory relative to questions traditionally asked by philosophers of mathematics while also attempting to isolate some new ones.
+- [Stanford Encyclopedia of Philosophy.
+Computational Complexity Theory](https://plato.stanford.edu/entries/computational-complexity/) - The foundations of complexity theory, and its potential significance on philosophy of computer science, philosophy of mathematics and epistemology.
+- [Philip Davis.
+Toward a Philosophy of Computation](https://www.jstor.org/stable/40247755) - Philosophical implication of mathematization and computerization of the world.

+---

 ## Math/Logic Preliminaries
 ### General<a name="math_logic_preliminaries_general"></a>